datacentricdesign/dcd-ui-angular/projects/ui-angular/README.md

 ### Radar Chart

-Diplay a radar chart with the property values, dimensions and type.
+(Property 3+ dimensions) Diplay a radar chart with the property values, dimensions and type.
-=> For property 3+ dimensions

 ```html
 <lib-radar-chart